TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 11/Leviticus 11.38.md

 ---

-But if water be put upon the seed, and [aught] of their carcass fall thereon, it is unclean unto you.
+But if water is put on the seed, and part of their carcass falls on it, it is unclean to you.